iDevision/idevision-api/static/docs.md

   "board": ...
 }
 ```

+### Returns
-this will return a plaintext list of moves, one per line.
+A plaintext list of moves, one per line

 ___
 # CDN Endpoints